-Which Hawaii island to visit?
+Which Hawaii Island to Visit?

 Kauai - The Garden Isle

 The oldest and northernmost island in the Hawaiian Island chain is graced with dramatic, natural beauty.
-Explore the trails of Kokee State Park, see Waimea Canyon, "The Grand Canyon of the Pacific," or take time to relax in one of the many beautiful gardens of the Garden Isle, like Limahuli Garden.
+Explore the trails of Kokee State Park, see Waimea Canyon- the "Grand Canyon of the Pacific"- or take time to relax in one of the many beautiful gardens of the aptly named Garden Isle, such as Limahuli Garden.

 Maui - The Valley Isle

-Lahaina Town - Whale watch, shop and dine in this historic hot spot.
+- Lahaina Town - Whale watch, shop, and dine in this historic hot spot.

-Makena Beach State Park (Big Beach) - One of Maui's largest beaches.
+- Makena Beach State Park (Big Beach) - One of Maui's largest beaches.

-Iao Valley State Park - Historic site home to the iconic Iao Needle.
+- Iao Valley State Park - Historic site home to the iconic Iao Needle.

-Hana Highway - Famous for the scenery, twists, and turns on the way to Hana town
+- Hana Highway - Famous for the scenery, twists, and turns on the way to Hana town.

 Big Island of Hawaii - The Orchid Isle